Fast-growing, early-blooming, and nothing to do with spiders.

 As you can imagine, a Virginia Spiderwort with a family tree from New Hampshire will have much different DNA than a Spiderwort from Georgia.
 The area where a plant’s DNA is from is called its provenance

-Provenance takes hundreds of years—or even thousands of years—to establish.
-Multiple generations of a plant must grow and evolve for the DNA to build resilience and knowledge of its home area.
+Provenance takes hundreds or thousands of years to establish.
+Multiple generations of a plant must grow, cross pollinate, and evolve for the DNA to build resilience and knowledge of its home area.

 Use this secret to your advantage and plant the most locally-grown Spiderwort you can—regardless of the species.
 We’ve made this easy in our Resources section.
 Find your state’s native plant society, visit native plant nurseries, and buy online from close sources.
 (Using local sources is one of those ‘tricks’ that professional landscapers use to ensure their work is resilient and beautiful.)